nomad-coe/nomad/docs/archive_query.md

 ## Argument List

-The following arguments are acceptable.
+The following arguments are acceptable for `ArchiveQuery`.

 - `owner` : `str` The scope of data to access.
 Default: `'visible'`
 - `query` : `dict` The API query.
 There are no validations of any means carried out by the class, users shall make sure